 This information is intended for employers and could reduce the load on General Practice, avoid creating stress among employees and enable employers to have their staff available to work as much as possible, safely.

 The dominant strain of COVID-19 in New Zealand is Omicron.
 Delta is very rare/ virtually non-existent at the moment.
 For most people who are fully vaccinated and don’t have underlying health conditions (respiratory or heart disease for example), they will generally have mild symptoms and recover well at home.

 Symptoms can include one or more of the following: a new or worsening cough, sneezing and runny nose, a fever, temporary loss of smell or altered sense of taste, a sore throat, or shortness of breath.

 There are less-common symptoms, but the ones above are the main ones to look out for.

-RAT kits have replaced PCR testing as the principle testing tool.
+RAT tests have replaced PCR testing as the principle testing tool.
 While they aren’t quite as accurate (80 percent, depending on the user), they are almost instant.

 A negative result can also provide a high degree of confidence that it is safe for an employee to return to work - providing the standard public health measures are used – wearing a mask if required or as you see fit, distancing and good hand hygiene.

 The Ministry of Health wants us all to record test results, including RATs, on My COVID Record.
 It is an important part of being able to track the course of the outbreak accurately.
 As well as My COVID Record, there is an 0800 number to phone them in, for those that are unable to access their My COVID Record or who don’t have one.

 Almost as important, entering a positive result online will connect you with the supports you or your whānau might need while isolating – including how to obtain essential supplies.